 If Onslow pumped storage is constructed, it is well located to be in operation for a very long time.
 That is because Lake Onslow has only small inflowing streams which carry minimal sediment loads.
 In contrast, the Kawarau arm of Lake Dunstan is already accumulating the anticipated input of silt derived from the Shotover River.

 The concept of pumped storage at Onslow has been around since 2005.
 However, motivation for its possible construction only dates from 2020.
-That is when its value was seen by the New Zealand government in terms of one possible means to buffer a future renewables-based and electrified low-emission economy through dry years.
+That is when its value was seen by the New Zealand government in terms of a possible means of dry year buffer for a future electrified low-emission economy with 100% renewable power generation.

 In the long term, a nation with a large hydro and wind component is vulnerable to climatic shifts.
 In New Zealand’s case, we are dependent on the absence of any climatic shift resulting in a major weakening of the westerly wind system – the driving factor contributing to both our wind power and hydro rain.
 No amount of new hydro storage, Onslow or anywhere else, could offset such a climatic shift.
 The encouraging aspect is that the consensus appears to be that the westerlies will strengthen over the South Island.
 But what if it went in the other direction?

-Why would newfuel be subsidised and who would subsidise it?
-It would need to be subsidised because the production of newfuel would be very energy-inefficient.
+Why would the new fuel be subsidised and who would subsidise it?
+It would need to be subsidised because the its production would be energy-inefficient.
 That is, it would take more energy to produce newfuel than the amount of energy it contains.
-In other words, like green hydrogen, newfuel would be an energy vector and not an energy source.
+In other words, like green hydrogen, the new fuel would be an energy vector and not an energy source.
 The subsidy for newfuel production would be as part of the fight against global warming.
-It should therefore be paid by those nations who have contributed the most to the human-generated greenhouse gases that have accumulated in the atmosphere.
+It should therefore be paid by those nations who have contributed the most to the human-generated greenhouse gases that have accumulated to date in the atmosphere.

 A particular attribute of newfuel that would be helpful for purchasers would be ease of stockpiling.
 The idea would be to import more than needed and build up a multi-year stockpile to ensure security against any supply interruptions.

-It would be helpful therefore if New Zealand could be a leader in both newfuel development and its power stations.
+It would be helpful therefore if New Zealand could be a leader in both fuel development and its power stations.
 Our climate is our averaged weather and nothing we do here will change our weather.
-On the other hand, being part of newfuel development means playing a direct role against global warming.
-We do have some precedent in that the first paper proposing a global newfuel (metallic silicon) originated in New Zealand.
+On the other hand, being part of fuel development means playing a direct role against global warming.
+We do have some precedent in that the first paper proposing a global new fuel (metallic silicon) originated in New Zealand.

 An interesting feature of silicon as a fuel is that, lump for lump, it has the same energy on oxidation as burning high-grade coal.
 Its advantage is that it is abundantly available in the oxide form as desert sand and generates no emissions as a power station fuel.
 Its “ash” is essentially just fine sand and the silica fuel could be stockpiled indefinitely without degradation.
 A research project at the University of Waikato defined a method for industrial production of fuel silicon using a magnesium intermediary rather that carbon, which is presently used for high-grade silicon production.

-Like any commodity, newfuel would require both a supplier and a market.
+Like any commodity, the new fuel would require both a supplier and a market.
 New Zealand would not be the only country that would prefer to avoid nuclear power – Japan would be one of many others.
-A major research and development program would be needed, involving serious funding that would make Onslow expenditure seem insignificant.
+A major research and development program would be needed, involving serious funding that could make Onslow expenditure seem insignificant.
 The development group would involve industrial chemists and combustion engineers, to first define the optimal fuel and then design and build a demonstration power station.
-There would also need to be movers and shakers who can make things happen.
+There would also need to be movers and shakers who can make things happen to set up the global market.
 Taranaki would seem a logical home for such developments, given the present local skills base.
-The critical requirement for solid fuel development – silicon, aluminium or whatever – will be milling it down to a sufficiently fine powder so the oxidation process can continue to completion quickly.
-Burning coal does not does not have this problem because the burning process exposes new coal surface to maintain the oxidation, though at the expense of carbon dioxide production.
+The critical requirement for solid fuel development – silicon, aluminium or whatever it may be – will be milling it down to a sufficiently fine powder so the oxidation process can continue to completion quickly.
+Burning coal does not does not have this problem because the burning process exposes new coal surface to maintain the oxidation, at the expense of carbon dioxide production.

 We shouldn’t be wary of breaking new ground on this.
 Just as Onslow may turn out to be the world’s largest pumped storage scheme by energy storage, there is no reason why the world’s first prototype new power station should not be built in Taranaki.
 Developing ability to create off-the-shelf power stations of the new type could be of particular value and it might be speculated that Taranaki could develop an export industry in the same way that Denmark now is a major supplier of wind turbines.

-The technological developments involved are significant but not so daunting that they could not be achieved in New Zealand.
+The technological developments involved for a demonstration power station are significant but not so daunting that they could not be achieved in New Zealand.
 It would be orders of magnitude simpler than the complexities of nuclear fusion, which might never happen for practical power generation and certainly not in time for climate change urgency.

 Making all this happen requires significant funding partners who also stand to gain.
 There are major global funds looking for novel green investments.
 Also, the Middle East oil nations could be approached.
-They have available capital, they are looking for sustainable alternative exports as their oil and gas reserves decline, the waste heat from the newfuel production process could be coupled with desalination for freshwater supply, and an increase in global warming to any extent could make those nations almost unlivable at times.
+They have available capital, they are looking for sustainable alternative exports as their oil and gas reserves decline, the waste heat from newfuel production process could be coupled with desalination for freshwater supply.
+There is also the practical issue that an increase in global warming to any extent could make those nations almost unlivable at times.

-The source of energy for newfuel creation at source is left open.
+The source of energy for creating the new fuel at source left open.
 In the first instance it might come from natural gas to get the market established, to be followed soon after by a mix of renewable and nuclear power.

-Of course, all this is only speculation about a future scenario that may be unrealistic and never go past a preliminary scoping evaluation.
+Of course, all this is only speculation about a future energy scenario that may be unrealistic and never go past a preliminary scoping evaluation.
 However, in an uncertain age of climate change we should follow up all possible avenues of investigation.
-Regardless of how our electricity production evolves, if Onslow is constructed then it will play a future role in some form and will become part of the landscape, though perhaps reduced in size.
+Regardless of how our electricity production evolves, if Onslow is constructed then it will play a future role in some form and will become part of the landscape well into the future, though perhaps reduced in size in the end.